 Especially in rural areas, where there are fewer specialists than in urban areas, countries are experiencing a lack of doctors while the number of corona virus cases increases dramatically.
 Depending on the medical school you attend, it might take anywhere from six to twelve years to become a fully qualified doctor.
 Therefore, the number of medical professionals cannot be increased rapidly.
 In this trying time, the use of a Telemedicine framework should be promoted extensively [1].
 Nowadays, medical mistakes occur frequently.
-Each year, medication errors harm approximately 200 thousand people in China and 100,000 people in the States.
-In above 40 percent of cases, doctors make mistakes when writing prescriptions because they tailor the treatment to the patient based on their own limited understanding.
+Each year, medication errors harm around thousand people in China and 100,000 people in the United States.
+In over 40 percent of cases, doctors make mistakes when writing prescriptions because they tailor the treatment to the patient based on their own limited understanding.
 Patients in need of specialists who have extensive knowledge of microorganisms, antibacterial drugs, and patients are in a position to make informed decisions about which medication to use [6].
 Every day, more and more research becomes available, and with it, additional treatments and tests that can be used by clinical professionals.
-Accordingly, it becomes increasingly difficult for clinicians to decide based on indications, previous clinical history, and other factors, which treatment or medications to recommend for a patient.
-The proliferation of the internet and e-commerce websites has made product reviews a vital part of the buying process everywhere.
+Accordingly, it becomes increasingly difficult for clinicians to decide which treatment or medications to prescribe a patient based on indications, past clinical history, and other factors.
+The proliferation of the internet and ecommerce websites has made product reviews a vital part of the buying process everywhere.
 People everywhere have gotten in the habit of doing some preliminary research in the form of online reviews and shopper comparison sites before making any major purchases.
-Most previous research has focused about plans and rating expectations in the e-commerce sector, but the realm of medical care or clinical remedies has been rarely attended to.
+Most previous research has focused on rating expectation and proposals in the E-Commerce industry, but the realm of medical care or clinical remedies has been rarely attended to.
 The number of people seeking out a diagnosis for themselves or a loved one online has increased.
-It was shown in a 2013 poll [5] by the Pew American Research Center that around 60% of adults looked for fitness-related topics online, and roughly 35% of users sought for health disorders.
-There is a critical need for a medication recommender framework that can aid doctors and patients in expanding their understanding of the effects of medications on recommender individual diseases. А framework is a commonplace application that makes product suggestions based on the user's stated preferences and needs.
+It was shown in a 2013 poll [5] by the Pew American Research Center that around 60% of adults looked for health-related topics online, and roughly 35% of users sought for diagnosing health disorders.
+There is a critical need for a medication recommender framework that can aid doctors and patients in expanding their understanding of the effects of medications on individual diseases.
+A recommender framework is a commonplace application that makes product suggestions based on the user's stated preferences and needs.
 These models utilize customer surveys to categorize responses and make tailored recommendations.
-The medicine recommender system makes use of feature engineering and sentiment analysis determines under what circumstances a given medication should be prescribed.
+Using sentiment analysis and feature engineering, the drug recommender system determines under what circumstances a given medication should be prescribed.
 The term "sentiment analysis" [7] refers to a set of techniques for identifying and extracting linguistic expressions of emotion, such as opinion and attitude.
 Alternatively, Featuring engineering enhances model efficiency by creating new features from preexisting ones.
 There are five parts to this examination: There will be a place label "Introduction" where you can provide a brief overview of why this study Previous studies in this field are briefly discussed in the "Related Works" section, and the research techniques used herein are described in the "Methodology" section.
 The framework's constraints are presented in the Discussion part, and the results of the applied models are evaluated using the Evaluation section.